Absent Biden, Beto takes the heat during the curtain raiser for the Democratic primary

 “As a member of Congress I introduced legislation to make sure that we don’t criminalize refugees in this country,” O’Rourke said.

 “The reasons that they’re separating these little children from their families is that they’re using Section 1325 of that act which criminalizes coming across the border to incarcerate the parents and then separate them.
-Some of us on this stage have called to end that section, to terminate,” said Castro.
+Some of us on this stage have called to end that section, to terminate,” said Castro, drawing applause.
 “Some, like Congressman O’Rourke, have not.”

-De Blasio interrupted O’Rourke while he was answering a question about a flip-flop on his past position to abolish private insurance to emphasize that he and Warren are the only two who still favor.
-The pattern repeated again later as O’Rourke tried to talk about immigration.
+De Blasio also interrupted O’Rourke while he was talking about immigration.
+And he went after the former congressman while he answered a question about a flip-flop on his past praise of legislation that would abolish private insurance.

-O’Rourke was called out by NBC News moderator Savannah Guthrie for not answering the first question posed to him about whether he supports a 70% individual marginal tax rate — he said he supports “a tax rate and a tax code that is fair to everyone” — but did get in a moment early.
+“Why are you defending private insurance to begin with?” asked de Blasio, hoping to emphasize that, among those on stage, only Warren and the New York mayor still favor doing away with private insurance as a means to improve healthcare.

+Being at the center of the crossfire was an awkward position for O’Rourke to be in, given that he spent the night calling for national unity.
+“We’ll need a movement like the one we led in Texas,” he said, “by bringing everyone in and writing nobody off.
+That’s how we beat Donald trump.”

-He called climate change the country’s greatest threat in a city spending nearly $200 million to fight sea rise.
+He recovered, calling climate change the country’s greatest threat in a city spending nearly $200 million to fight sea rise.
 And he was the first candidate to speak Spanish, something he did repeatedly during the night during a debate held in a bilingual community.

-“Right now, we have a system that favors those who can pay for access and outcomes.
-A $2 trillion tax [by Republicans] cut favored corporations,” he said in Spanish, calling for “a new democracy that is revived because we returned power other people.”

-O’Rourke has seen his polling numbers drop following his campaign launch in March to a distant sixth in the race, but he still has higher numbers and has raised more money than both de Blasio or Castro, making him a target.
-He also saw what seemed likely to be a big media event scheduled for Thursday at the Homestead detention center for child migrants preempted Wednesday when Warren paid a previously unscheduled visit to the site.
+At one point, he answered a question asked in Spanish by Telemundo anchor José Díaz-Balart about what he would do to address an immigration crisis that led a father and young daughter to drown while trying to swim Monday from Mexico to the U.S. across the Rio Grande.

+“We would not turn back Valeria and her father, Oscar,” O’Rourke said in Spanish.
+“We would accept them into this country and follow our own asylum laws.
+We would not build walls.
+We would not put kids in cages ... and we would not criminally prosecute any family who is fleeing violence and persecution.”

 Comments